What is Breast cancer?

 - The skin of the breast, areola, or nipple may be scaly, red, or swollen.

-- may have ridges or pitting
+- may have ridges or pit

 - Dimpling of the skin may be present.